2.15 The Letters Patent (see appendix B), issued under the Sovereign's prerogative power, empower the Governor-General:

 - determine both the policy direction and the priorities for their departments (see chapter 3);

-- are supported by and (to varying degrees, depending on the nature of the entities concerned) direct officials in the state services and the wider state sector (see chapter 3);
+- are supported by and (to varying degrees, depending on the nature of the entities concerned) direct officials in the public sector (see chapter 3);

-- are members of Parliament (see section 6(1) of the Constitution Act) and are accountable to the House for their policies, their own performance, public spending, and the performance of entities within their portfolios; and
+- are members of Parliament (see section 6(1) of the Constitution Act 1986) and are accountable to the House for their policies, their own performance, public spending, and the performance of entities within their portfolios; and

-- have a political role in maintaining government stability, which requires maintaining close working relationships with all other parties as issues arise.
+- have a political role in maintaining government stability, which includes maintaining close working relationships with other parties as issues arise.

 2.23 Ministers' powers are derived both from the common law powers of the Crown (including the prerogative) and from statute.
 Legislation may confer a power on a specified Minister or on the Minister authorised by the Prime Minister as responsible for administering the Act.
 See paragraph 2.34(d) for further information about ministerial responsibility for legislation.

-2.24 Portfolio Ministers in most cases have responsibility for appropriations in one or more Votes, which are administered on their behalf by their departments.
+2.24 Portfolio Ministers in most cases have responsibility for appropriations in one or more Votes, which are administered on their behalf by their agencies (note that “agencies” also refers to any department that is part of the Crown.
+See definition in paragraph 3.2(b)).
 Ministers seek authority from Parliament for their appropriations, each of which is limited by type, amount, scope, and period.
 Ministers are responsible for decisions on the spending from within these appropriations on:

-- outputs provided by their departments, Crown entities, and other bodies;
+- outputs provided by their agencies, Crown entities, and other bodies;

 - other operating expenses, such as social welfare benefits or official development assistance; and